 HR function to the Next Level It’s a well-known fact that we are sailing in a highly turbulent and complex business environment, that is highly uncertain and volatile.

-Change is continuous and some organizations and people wholeheartedly accept change while others grieve and take time to deal with the stress created by the change.
+Change is constant and some organizations and people embrace the change wholeheartedly while others lament and take time to cope with the stress generated from change.

 Many of us are familiar with the phrase “easier said than done”.
 This phrase is very apt when planning toward Agile HR implementation.
 Few to many tend to think that the Agile HR approach is no rocket science and every organization can embrace this approach to fruition.
 However, it’s important to understand that this form of thinking can lead to transformation failures.